ROCm/omnitrace/docs/install/quick-start.rst

 *************************************

 To install Omnitrace, download the `Omnitrace installer <https://github.com/ROCm/omnitrace/releases/latest/download/omnitrace-install.py>`_ and specify ``--prefix <install-directory>``.
-This script attempts to auto-detect the appropriate OS distribution and version.
-To include AMD ROCm (TM) Software support, specify ``--rocm X.Y``, where ``X`` is the ROCm major version and ``Y`` is the ROCm minor version, for example, ``--rocm 6.2``.
+The script attempts to auto-detect the appropriate OS distribution and version.
+To include AMD ROCm Software support, specify ``--rocm X.Y``, where ``X`` is the ROCm major version and ``Y`` is the ROCm minor version, for example, ``--rocm 6.2``.